SpuzzSomchai/yt-revanced-nonroot/README.md

-# Build YouTube Revanced and Revanced Extended non-root version
+# Build Revanced and Revanced Extended non-root version

 # How to use
 ✅Fork this repo